jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

 Since [part 1](/posts/who-goes-blogging-1-getting-started/), we have been using a simple bash script called `deploy.sh` to build our Hugo website and upload it to our GitHub Pages repo.
 In [part 2](/posts/who-goes-blogging-2-custom-domain/) we modified it slightly to include the `CNAME` file post-build to ensure GitHub Pages uses the custom domain we set up in that same part.

 For this part, I will tell you about how I migrated from deploying via a script, to a CI/CD tool - namely [TravisCI](https://travis-ci.com/).
-Then, I will document how I migrated from this, to the new [GitHub Actions](https://github.com/features/actions), GitHub's offering into the CI/CD space.
+Then I will document how I migrated from this, to the new [GitHub Actions](https://github.com/features/actions); GitHub's offering into the CI/CD space.

 > `CI/CD` is an acronym for Continuous Integration / Continuous Deployment which is a very important concept in the DevOps culture.
 > If you would like to find out more about that and DevOps culture, check out these resources {{<emoji ":point_down:" >}}